Corionis/ELS/artifacts/document/json-structure.md

-ELS uses two JSON files to describe the bibliographies of one or more libraries spread across multiple hard drives, one for the source, or publisher, and the other for the back-up, or the subscriber.
+ELS uses two JSON files to describe the bibliographies of one or more libraries spread across multiple hard drives, one for the publisher, and the other for the subscriber, or back-up.
 Another JSON file describes the target location(s) for new content.

 These files require correct JSON syntax.
-JSON is a simple text format to name elements and values.
+JSON is a simple text format to name keyword/value pairs.

 A "library" file lists the libraries only, a "collection" file also contains all the individual items in each library.
 Both are JSON files of the same